If you could use one word to summarize your year, what would you use?

 No matter how busy our week has been, I've always made sure to write a to-do list.
 Typically, I like to do this on a Sunday afternoon or evening, so I know exactly what's coming up for the week ahead.
 I find if I try to do this on a Monday morning, I'll already be feeling on the back-foot, so a Sunday works best to plan what I want to accomplish.

 For nearly the entire year, I've been using my Master Planning List, where I break down all the project I want to work on and the things I need to accomplish.
 I then choose from this Master list to come up with my top 1-3 priorities for each day on my weekly planner.
-I spoke more about this whole process in this post.

 In the last few weeks I have modified things in order to sort the types of projects I'm working on into categories.
-I'll share this new process in the new year, as I'm still making some modifications, but the weekly planner with priority goals has worked brilliantly thus far.
+I'll share this new process in the New Year, as I'm still making some modifications, but the weekly planner with priority goals has worked brilliantly thus far.

 2 | Continuous decluttering in each area of the home

 This year I have done two massive decluttering sessions - one as I was packing up before the renovation started, and the other when we moved back into our house.
 These bigger decluttering sessions were done in order to stay on top of all our 'stuff' and be sure we're only holding onto those things we use, love and need.

 This is the kind of decluttering I was facing when we moved back into our house...
 Not pretty!